shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Controlling Tx power

 Press **Function + Right** to increase the power.
 Press **Function + Left** to decrease the power.
 Power can be set to 50mW, 250mW, 500mW, 750mW, 1W, 2W, 3W, 4W, 5W and 5W++.

+The 5W++ power setting, configures the PA drive to its maximum value.
+This power setting is designed for emergency use only, and results in around 5.5W being produced on 70cm and 7W on 2m.
+To acess this power setting, select the 5W power setting, then press and hold **Function + Right**

+*Notes:*

-*Note:* The power output will only be correct after the operator has calibrated their own radio, as these radios do not seem to have very accurate power calibration applied in the factory.
+(1) The power output will only be correct after the operator has calibrated their own radio, as these radios do not seem to have very accurate power calibration applied in the factory.

+(2) The High / Low power setting defined for a Channel (or VFO) is not used by the firmware, as it can only have 2 settings, whereas the firmware supports 10 power levels.

 ### Signal strength bar graph